Artificial Intelligence

 Case study prediction of power consumption

 The primary request to district heating networks is to ensure compliance with the energy demand at any time.
 As biomass boilers are often unable to react quickly enough to fluctuations in demand and peak loads, a peak load boiler with fossil fuels input is usually operated to meet the demand – a cost-intensive solution, which is related to high emissions.
 A combination of an appropriate control and buffer storage tank enables quick and reliable responses on changing heat demands.
 At CONENGA Group, we use neural networks to predict the future heat consumption of your district heating networks.
-The specifically adapted model uses historical data and other parameters (e.g. outside temperature) for calculating the expected decrease in performance.
+The specifically adapted model uses historical data and other parameters (e.g. outside temperature) for calculating the expected change in performance.
 This prediction enables you to optimize the use of the buffer storage tank and reduce the operating time of the peak load boiler.
 In addition, your biomass boiler will operate more consistently and quietly.

 Case study measured value validation